ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Test Steps:

-1. Authenticate the internal BPI Subject aginst one of the BPI Subject Accounts for which the internal BPI Subject is authorized based on an existing security policy in said BPI Subject Account.
+1. Authenticate the internal BPI Subject against one of the BPI Subject Accounts for which the internal BPI Subject is authorized based on an existing security policy in said BPI Subject Account.
 2. Retrieve and read an existing BPI Subject Account.
 3. Verify that the retrieved BPI Subject Account contains the expected data.
 4. Update an existing BPI Subject Account by modifying its properties.